-The organisers shall abide by all the pre-requisites described in the "Youth and Small Countries Event Manual".
+The organisers shall abide by all the pre-requisites described in the "Event Manual for FIBA Youth EuroBaskets and FIBA European Championships for Small Countries".

 FIBA Europe is the sole holder of broadcasting, licensing, retail, marketing, sponsorship, media, gaming, data (including data gathered through wearable technology) rights.
 These rights may be exploited by an entity designated by FIBA Europe.